Generally speaking, this project is about the unresolved local/global, physical/virtual tensions of hybrid spaces.

-So in the end, there are protests hidden within songs, and a transmitter hidden inside a receiver.
+In the end, there are protests hidden inside songs, and a transmitter hidden inside a receiver.